 Colorado Rockies are Denver’s professional baseball team, competing in Major League Baseball (MLB).
-They started play in 1993 in downtown Denver and won one National League championship in 2007.
+They started to play in 1993 in downtown Denver and won one National League championship in 2007.

 Once inside the stadium, you’ll be surprised at how big it really is.
 There are numerous activities for the adventurous baseball fan.
 Let’s look at attending a Rockies home game at Coors Field.

-Tickets for home games start at only $4 for the Rockpile (middle of outfield).
-Kids (under 13) and seniors (55+) get $1 tickets to the Rockpile.
+Tickets for home games start at only a few dollars for the Rockpile (middle of the outfield).
+Kids (under 13) and seniors (55+) get even cheaper tickets to the Rockpile.
 These seats don’t have backs though.

-You can also buy general admission tickets for The Rooftop for $14 which comes with a $6 voucher for concessions and/or merchandise.
+You can also buy general admission tickets for The Rooftop which comes with a small voucher for concessions and/or merchandise.
 There are no assigned seats with these tickets, so get there early to get a clear view.

 For seats closest to the action, consider along the first and third baselines.
-These generally run between $50 and $70.
-Behind home plate also offers great views and easy access from the main entrance.
+These generally run a little more expensive.
+Behind the home plate also offers great views and easy access from the main entrance.
 You can buy tickets in advance through Ticketmaster.

-Everything from hot dogs and burgers, to veggie pizzas and Rocky mountain oysters can be found within the park.
-Just take a stroll around and your sure to find something you like.
+Everything from hot dogs and burgers to veggie pizzas and Rocky mountain oysters can be found within the park.
+Just take a stroll around and you’re sure to find something you like.